 Brighton is a bit short on options when it comes to Vietnamese restaurants, so when I heard about the opening of Holy Phok late last year, I pencilled in a date with one of my very favourite eating partners, Fran (The Graphic Foodie) and we crossed the border to Hove in search of the good stuff.

-I can't for the life of me remember what used to be in this venue, but whatever it was, they've made it a really cool little space.
-Bright colours, Geometric floors and a wall of neon lit waving cats, it's a migraine sufferers worst nightmare, but fun, and the Instagram opportunities are endless.
+I can’t for the life of me remember what used to be in this venue, but whatever it was, they’ve made it a really cool little space.
+Geometric floors, bright colours and a wall of waving cats, it’s a migraine sufferers worst nightmare, but fun and the Instagram opportunities are endless.

 The lively menu isn’t extensive, but all present and correct, with a nod to the branding throughout.
 Big thumbs up for the use of only free range meat, sauces made on the premises and home grown herbs.
 Both Fran and I deliberated over our order for much longer than we usually do as it all sounded so interesting.

 In terms of drinks there’s cocktails, mocktails, a few beers and some worryingly neon coloured fizzy drinks.
 I can highly recommend the raspberry-based funky monkey cocktail, it has a proper kick to it.

 I tried all three of the starters and the best of the bunch was the ‘much better than squid’ (£4.50).
 The spiced oyster mushrooms definitely weren’t dissimilar to calamari after a blast in the deep fat frier, they just didn’t make me ‘shudder with desire’ more than any actual fried cephalopod I’ve consumed.
 I enjoyed them enough to order on both visits, they’re something a bit different and a great option for vegetarians too.